shashanksing7/LikhoSmart/README.md

 # Likho Smart - Note-Taking App

 ## Overview
 Likho Smart is an advanced note-taking application designed to provide users with a seamless experience in writing, organizing, and formatting notes.
 It includes features such as dynamic text editing, drawing capabilities, resizable views, and a live class feature for real-time teaching and learning.
+It allows you to freely draw text with your fingertips even on a small screen while holding it in your palm.
+Its auto-translate and zoom-in/zoom-out features eliminate the need for a stylus and a large screen to take notes.

 ## Features
 - **Multi-Page Note-Taking**: Users can add and navigate between multiple pages effortlessly.